Austin firm Graves Dougherty is one of the preeminent firms in

 David's Healthcare Foundation and SXSW Inc.

-Best Lawyers in America names attorneys in areas including
+America names attorneys in areas including Corporate Law, Energy

-than any other firm in the entire state of Texas.
-Client and
+than any other law firm in Austin.
+Client and computer giant Dell

-computer giant Dell Inc. nominated Graves Dougherty as a "Go-To Law
+Inc. nominated Graves Dougherty as a "Go-To Law Firm" for

 Oh Ye of Bad Faith